 There is no requirement to post this notice on the Environmental Registry of Ontario, but we want to hear your thoughts.
 Submit a comment and tell us what you think.
 Learn about the consultation process and types of notices on the registry.

+This proposal notice has been updated on January 30, 2023 to advise the public that this file is still under active review.
+The ministry is reviewing the comments it has received to date.
+The original proposal date and comment period have not been altered.
 On March 28, 2022, we extended the comment period for this proposal notice for another 30 days based on feedback and requests received by the ministry.

 This consultation was open from: